 1. Visualise Yourself Winning

-He once said, “I wasn’t there to compete.
+Arnold once said: “I wasn’t there to compete.
 I was there to win,” while talking about his first major competition, Junior Mr. Europe.

 Now this started to make more sense.
 There are two things here: